 He spent with them teaching them the ways of God, they listened to their

-religious leaders instead, who held them in bondage to an expensive, dead
+religious leaders instead, who held them in bondage to an expensive and dead

 religion.
 The people

-but the people condemned Him, being influenced by their religious leaders whom they were used to obeying.
+but the people, influenced by the religious establishment whom they were used to obeying.
 They could relate to the Pharisees

 and had more in common with them than with Christ.
 A simple

-message pumped with emotion was all that was needed to abandon their
+message pumped with emotion was it took to abandon their

-convictions regarding everything Jesus showed them about the truth, because
+convictions regarding everything Jesus taught them about the truth, because

-they never believed in Jesus or in His message about faith and love.
+they never believed in Him or in His message of faith and love.

 Mat 27,17-31